AnastasiiaAsti/groovy-memory-game/README.md

 # concentration-game
 <Groovy Concentration Game>
-  A colorfull groovy concentration memory game with differently patterened cards.
+  A colorfull groovy concentration memory game with differently patterened cards (DESKTOP VERSION).
 Click on any fiend on the board and try to find a pair for every card.
 Good luck ;)

   Used Technologies: HTML, CSS, JAVASCRIPT